quicwg/base-drafts/draft-ietf-quic-transport.md

 STREAM frames is permitted.
 An endpoint MAY also send MAX_STREAM_DATA and STOP_SENDING in this state.

-An application with a stream in this state may no longer care about data sent on the stream and may choose to reset the stream.
-To permit this behavior, a RST_STREAM frame MAY be sent in this state.
+An application can decide to abandon a stream in this state.
+An endpoint can send RST_STREAM for a stream that was closed with the FIN flag.
 The final offset carried in this RST_STREAM frame MUST be the same as the previously established final offset.

 An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.